arzezak/rails/guides/source/active_record_migrations.md

 migration can't be rolled back, `bin/rails db:reset` may not help you.
 To find out more about dumping the schema see [Schema Dumping and You][] section.

+If you need an alternative to `db:reset` that explicitly runs all migrations, consider using the `bin/rails db:migrate:reset` command.
+It is functionally equivalent to `bin/rails db:drop db:create db:schema:dump db:migrate`.
+You can follow that command with `bin/rails db:seed` if needed.

 [Schema Dumping and You]: #schema-dumping-and-you

 ### Running Specific Migrations